56quarters/avalonms/doc/source/usage.rst

 Workers
 =======

-The Avalon WSGI Application is, for the most part, CPU bound and immutable after start up.
+The Avalon WSGI application is, for the most part, CPU bound and immutable after start up.
 Therefore it is a good fit for multiprocess workers and (if your Python implementation doesn't have a Global-Interpreter-Lock_) threaded workers.

 Logging
 =======

-By default, the Avalon WSGI Application sends logging messages the ``STDERR``.
+By default, the Avalon WSGI application sends logging messages the ``STDERR``.
 This means that if you want to send these messages to a file or a Syslog, you have to configure the logging of the WSGI HTTP server that you are using to run it (or the process manager that runs the WSGI HTTP server).

-The Avalon WSGI Application can also be configured to send log messages directly to a log file.
+The Avalon WSGI application can also be configured to send log messages directly to a log file.
 In this case, the file must be writable by the user that the application is being run as.